ghrays/Visualizing_NRC_Allegation_Intake_Data/README.md

 # Visualizing_NRC_Allegation_Intake_Data
 '''
-This code was written to serve as an interface to visualize the allegations intake processed by the NRC at at nuclear reactors across the country from 2013-2017.
+This code was written to serve as an interface to visualize the allegations intake processed by the NRC at nuclear reactors across the country from 2013-2017.
 The data is publicly available and can be found  at:

     https://www.nrc.gov/about-nrc/regulatory/allegations/statistics.html